helium/longfi-platformio/getting-started.md

 ### Sample Helium Network Access Code <a name="ADD-HELIUM-NETWORK-CODE"></a>
 #### Update main.cpp

-Now that we have the required board and library runtime support installed, lets program the board with the an example Helium network enabled application.
+Now that we have the required board and library runtime support installed, let's program the board with an example Helium network enabled application.

 To update the sample application created above:
-- open, within PlatformIO, your projects src/main.ccp fileger Click on the Extensi that was created by the wizard.
+- open, within PlatformIO, your projects src/main.ccp file

 TODO: get link
 - replace the template main.cpp with the application found [here](https://github.com/helium/XXXXXXHeltec-CubeCell-Board/longfi-us915/longfi-us915.ino), copy and paste the entirety of it.

 #### Add device credentials

-Next we'll need replace the placeholder AppEUI\(msb\), DevEUI\(msb\), and AppKey\(msb\) values found within the sample program with the real values found on the target device page in the Helium Console.
+Next we'll need replace the placeholder AppEUI\(msb\), DevEUI\(msb\), and AppKey\(msb\) values found within the sample program with the real values found on the target device page within the Helium Console.
  Be sure to use the formatting buttons to match the endianess and formatting required for the program, shown below.

 ![](assets/heltec-cubecell-htcc-ab01-console-details.png)